arkency/posts/posts/2017-09-14-physical-separation-in-rails-apps.md

 What's possible with serverless is to not only separate physically bounded contexts, but also the smaller building blocks, like aggregates, read models, process managers (sagas).

 I'm not yet experienced enough with how to use it with Rails, but I'm excited about this option.
 As with microservices, this gives an option to use a different programming language, but at a lower scale.
 While, I'd be scared to implement a whole app in Haskell, I'm super ok, if we implement one read module or one aggregate in Haskell.
 In the worst case, we can rewrite those 200 LOC.
-Another big deal with serverless is the fact that they handle the http layer for you.
+Another big deal with serverless is the fact that they handle the HTTP layer for you.
 Does it mean "good bye Rails"?
-I'm not sure yet, but possibly it can reduce the http-layer of our codebases to minimum.
+I'm not sure yet, but possibly it can reduce the HTTP-layer of our codebases to a minimum.

 # Summary